Chapter 2 : Chess for Three

 Wallpaper, Clemence," she said.
 "What straight teenage boy notices wallpaper?"

 While I try to steer clear of justification-by-stereotype, she sort of had a point.
 We ambushed Albus, demanding details, but he wouldn't give.
 In the end, we embellished what facts we had and broke the story anyway.
 They couldn't be seen together without girls trying to get them to kiss, until the story finally petered out with Scorpius and Rose suddenly got together a few months later.
 It's a few months too many, when he could've just given us the facts from the start.

+I pull a notepad from my pocket.
 "Well?"
-I ask, pulling the notepad from my pocket.

 Albus presses his lips together, taking his time as if it's supposed to help him figure me out.
 "You've got nothing.
 Try your bluff on someone else.
 Just because other people are afraid of you doesn't mean I am too."

 "Don't flatter yourself.
 I've got plenty of people who refuse to speak, and I let them go."
 I point my quill at him.
 "But you're a special case, Potter boy."